Surrael/2amd15/README.md

 ## Prerequisites

-> Java 11
+* Java 11
-> Spark
+* Spark
-> Maven
+* Maven
-> Downloaded `plays.csv` dataset and put it in the root directory of the project.
+* Downloaded `plays.csv` dataset from canvas and put it in the root directory of the project.

 ## Building and running